Sign in

 Alloy of silicon and iron

-Ferrosilicon is an alloy of iron and silicon with a typical silicon content by weight of 15–90%.
-It contains a high proportion of iron silicides.[1]
+Ferrosilicon is an alloy composed of iron and silicon, typically containing silicon in the range of 15–90% by weight and a significant proportion of iron silicides.

 [